Vincent Delecroix

 Vincent Philippe Pierre Maurice Delecroix (born 26 November 1969) is a French philosopher and novelist.
 He is a specialist on Søren Kierkegaard, on whom he did his doctoral thesis.
 He has published ten full-length works on philosophy and teaches at the Ecole Pratique des Hautes Etudes.
 He has published eight full-length works of fiction.

 He received the Prix Valery Larbaud in 2007 for the novel Ce qui est perdu and the Grand prix de littérature de l'Académie française in 2008 for the novel Tombeau d'Achille.
 Small Boat, Helen Stevenson's translation of his 2023 novel Naufrage, was shortlisted for the 2025 International Booker Prize.

 Life

-Born in Paris in 1969, Delecroix graduated the city's École normale supérieure and is an agrégé of philosophy.
+Born in Paris in 1969, Delecroix graduated from the city's École normale supérieure and is an agrégé of philosophy.
 He teaches and is director of studies at the Ecole Pratique des Hautes Etudes, specialising in philosophy of religion and Søren Kierkegaard.

 His literary and philosophical work is attentive to existential acts and experiences, such as love, singing and the sacred.

+Awards and distinctions

 He was made a Chevalier of the Ordre des Arts et des Lettres in 2007 and a Chevalier of the Ordre national du Mérite in 2023.

+In 2020, his book Apprendre à perdre won the Prix PhiloMonaco de l'Essai (Essay Prize).